onehippo/hippo-theme/README.md

 Hippo Theme
 ===========

-The Hippo theme is a centralised library containing re-usable components for Hippo-related projects.
+The Hippo theme is a centralised library containing reusable components for Hippo-related projects.
 You can use it to create clickable mockups or end-projects that need to be in line with the Hippo styling.

 ## Development environment setup